Ryuga/Department-Website/Readme.md

 $ pip install pipenv

 # Install dependencies from Pipenv
 $ pipenv install

 # Run the development server locally
 $ pipenv run server
 # this should run the Django development server on your localhost:8000.
-# now you can visit http://127.0.0.1:8000 and access the site
+# now you can visit http://127.0.0.1:8000 and access the site.
 ```